genia-dev/GeniA/README.md

 #### FinOps Shift-Left

-Reporting on unused resources, optimising cloud expenditure.
+Reporting on unused resources, optimizing cloud expenditure.

 * Generate a report detailing unutilized cloud resources per team and share it on Slack
 * Create a usage report for AWS ECR (Amazon Elastic Container Registry) to identify potential cost-saving opportunities